 what is activated spaces?

-Activated Spaces Dayton is about giving new life to currently vacant downtown storefronts.
-Split into multiple phases, this volunteer-led initiative is dedicated to showing just how active and alive our downtown is with art, culture, shopping and more.
+Activated Spaces Dayton is about giving new life to currently vacant downtown spaces.
+Split into multiple phases, this volunteer-led initiative is dedicated to showing just how active and alive our downtown is with art, culture, business, shopping and more.
 Activated Spaces is part of the Greater Downtown Dayton Plan.

 The project strives to:

-- Re-activate and beautify vacant storefronts with creative display
+- Re-activate and beautify vacant storefronts and office spaces with unique businesses

 - Encourage entrepreneurs, artists and community groups to occupy space for short- and long-term use